arlyon/felling/.github/CONTRIBUTING.md

 ## Update Checklist

+- build and test game
 - bump version number in `Felling.class` and in `mcmod.info`
 - bump version number in `build.properties`
 - add changes to changelog
-- build and test game
 - commit and add tag
+- push tags to github `git push --tags`
+- push to github `./gradlew githubRelease`
-- push to curseforge
+- push to curseforge `./gradlew curseforge`